swiftlang/swift-evolution-metadata-extractor/Tests/ExtractionTests/Resources/AllProposals.evosnapshot/proposals/0519-ref-mutableref-types.md

 provide efficient access to the target value without unnecessary limitations on the scope of the access.

-References are formed by passing the target to one of the `Borrow.init` or `Inout.init` initializers.
+References are formed by passing the target to one of the `Ref.init` or `MutableRef.init` initializers.
 Once formed, the target value can be accessed through the reference's `value` property.
 Using these types, developers can bind a local reference to a nested value once for repeated operations: